junior-devleague/cyber-security/schools/kapolei/2017/class-briefing.md

 # Kapolei Class Briefing Second Semester

+# Class Recap - Week 28 3/26/18 - 3/30/18
+Monday
+ - KUHIO DAY NO CLASS!!

+Thursday
+ - Had everyone share 1 fun thing they did over spring break
+ - Then Everyone worked on cheer up PART 1
+ - I modified it over spring break so make sure you are working on cheer-up part 1

+# Class Recap - Week 27 3/
+SPRING BREAK NO CLASS!!!!

 # Class Recap - Week 28 3/12/18 - 3/15/18
 Monday
  - Reviewed a little bit of what we have coverd in python so far (variables, strings, functions, print, input)